zerok/remark-lint-write-good/README.md

 # remark-lint-write-good

-This rule for [remark-lint][] uses [write-good][] to check the content of a Markdown file for stystic issues:
+This rule for [remark-lint][] uses [write-good][] to check the content of a Markdown file for stylistic issues:

 ```
 {